 - Topic offer the trainer will offer several topics from which the participants can choose one they want to discuss. - Grouping the trainer divides the participants into groups of 2 to 5 participants.
-They are then to draw 1 of 4 statements. - · Participants shall debate about the statement within groups and prepare arguments for and against the said statement.
-Group activity is planned for 5 minutes of discussion - Presentation of viewpoints individual groups present and defend the conclusions they - Whole group discussion trainer discusses with all participants.
+They are then to draw 1 of 4 statements. - Participants shall debate about the statement within groups and prepare arguments for and against the said statement.
+Group activity is planned for 5 minutes of discussion within the group. - Presentation of viewpoints individual groups present and defend the conclusions they came to. - Whole group discussion trainer discusses with all participants.